wonsunahn/Capstone_Spring2025/_deliverables/FinalReport.md

         1. Business impact of the outcomes.

 1. Issues and reflections
     1. Reflection on what I learned from the internship.
 Were you able to fulfill all your learning goals?
+Did the Pitt CS curriculum help you attain those goals?
     1. Issues in your organization that prevented you from reaching those goals (e.g. supervisor did not mentor you, there were organizational barriers, or employer changed goals when you got there).

 ### Example organization for CS 1950 students